farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 - 16 GB of RAM
 - 4 CPU cores or vCPUs
-- 140 GB of free storage
+- 140 GB of free storage - 140 GB is not already sufficient.
+By the way, on https://docs.farcaster.xyz/hubble/install, it states 40 GB, which is multiple times incorrect.
 - A public IP address with ports 2282 - 2285 exposed

 See [tutorials](./tutorials.html) for instructions on how to set up cloud providers to run Hubble.